 We are aware that the cost of Higher Education can be a barrier so we ensure at the College we have staff trained to give you the most up to date advice and guidance in relation to this.
 Tuition fee loans are generally available to help you fund your studies however the College is also able to offer payment plans to suit your circumstances.
 There are a number of local charities who also support students to undertake Higher Education which are listed here.

 Staffordshire University/BTEC Edxcel

 Whatever a student is charged in the first full year of a course will be the fee that they are charged for all subsequent years unless the year is only a part year when a reduced fee will apply.

-We have fixed our prices for 15/16 and 16/17 at £45 per credit, please refer to the individual factsheet for your course to determine how many credits you will be studying and the full cost.
+Our prices for 17/18 is £49.50 per credit, please refer to the individual factsheet for your course to determine how many credits you will be studying and the full cost.